ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 ![VCD access to Veeam Backup](images/vcd_veeam_backup_repo_2.png){.thumbnail}

-### Back up with Veeam Data Platform

 #### Repository

 By default, you have the following repositories:

 - **Bronze Repository**: This repository is based on the [OVHcloud Object Storage Standard](/links/public-cloud/object-storage) class.
 We will be using a bucket closer to your VCD environment.
 - **Silver Repository**: This repository is based on the [OVHcloud Object Storage Standard](/links/public-cloud/object-storage) class.
 We will be using a Veeam SOBR (Scale-out Backup Repository) with performance tier buckets closer to your VCD environment, and a capacity tier from buckets in another OVHcloud region.
 We also use the Veeam SOBR copy mode to add the backups from the "performance extents" to the "capacity extents" as soon as they're created.

-Third choice: This repository (Gold) include previous options + OVHcloud Object Storage "High performance".

 - **Gold Repository**: This repository is based on the [OVHcloud Object Storage High performance](/links/public-cloud/object-storage) class.
+This repository includes the previous options + OVHcloud Object Storage "High performance".

 From the OVHcloud Control Panel, you can activate the "Gold Repository".

 All these repositories have a storage quota of 100To.
 You can reach out to the [support teams](https://help.ovhcloud.com/csm?id=csm_get_help) to increase this quota.

-#### Data included in backups
+- **Data included in backups:**

 When Veeam Backup & Replication performs backups of vApp and VMs, it also captures vApp metadata.